1Hive/communication/README.md

 <br>

-## Docs
+## Infographics

-Documentation on our current communication channels:
-- how to join them
-- how they're intended to be used
+Rough sketches of our apps and DAO templates

 <br>

 ## Current Channels

 (currently this tracks who has write access, but it should be updated to reflect whoever wants to take on managing those channels and engaging with people there)

 [Website](http://1hive.org) - all 1Hive BEEs